MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_destination_folder.markdown

 #### __<u>Selecting a Destination Folder</u>__

-As soon as you add documents to your new project, ExhbitMarker&trade; will prompt you to select a Destination Folder for the marked exhibits.
-It is highly suggested that you select a folder other than the source, as this will enable you to undo stamps and brands should you make an error during the marking process.
+As soon as you add documents to your new project, ExhibitMarker&trade; will prompt you to select a Destination Folder for the marked exhibits.
+It is highly suggested that you select a folder other than the source folder, as this will enable you to undo stamps and brands should you make an error during the marking process.

 > ![Animation - Select Destination Folder](../../assets/working_with_files_assets/working_with_files_01_SelectDestination.gif)